 GM believes it will stop losing money on electric vehicles in 2025 as higher margin vehicles arrive

+GM believes it will start making money on electric vehicles in 2025 as higher margin models arrive

 DETROIT (AP) — General Motors is losing money on every electric vehicle it sells, but the company says it’s on track to generate mid single-digit pretax profit margins in 2025 as it produces more higher margin EVs, works out kinks in battery manufacturing, and sees battery cost reductions.